Skip to main content

 Was Your Ancestor a Commercial Traveller?

-By Administrator | 26 August 2015
+By administrator | 26 August 2015

 Commercial travellers, also known as travelling salesmen, have been an important part of Australian life since early in the 19th century.
 They regularly visited almost every city, town, or settlement across the nation selling their wares or seeking orders for products of the companies or manufacturers that they represented.
 They used every imaginable mode of travel – horseback, buggy, wagon, stage coach, intra- and interstate shipping and railways, motorcycles, cars and trucks – so they had strong views on deficiencies in these services and were not backward in forcefully expressing them to the relevant authorities.